MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltinitializepushlock.md

 ## -remarks

 Push locks are rarely a good choice for file system minifilters.
-As described below some of their characteristics are deeply incompatible with the inherently re-entrant nature of file systems.
+As described below, some of their characteristics can be incompatible with the inherently re-entrant nature of file systems.

 Push locks are similar to <a href="/windows-hardware/drivers/kernel/eresource-structures">ERESOURCE structures</a> (also called "resources") in the following ways: